 A livelihood constitutes the ability to make a living.
-A livelihood is sustainable when it can survive the stress and shocks of the surrounding environment, while not undermining the natural resource base.
-(Conway and Chambers 1996).
+A livelihood is sustainable when it can survive the stress and shocks of the surrounding environment while not undermining the natural resource base.

-For nearly 30 years, International Medical Corps has provided livelihoods assistance to enable communities to recover from disaster and alleviate poverty.
-In the face of conflict or natural disaster, vulnerable populations tend to lose or deplete their assets‚ including livestock, seeds, and household goods in order to survive and be able to buy necessities such as food, medicine, and clothing, pay for school fees and essential services critical to living a healthy life.
+For more than two decades, International Medical Corps has provided livelihoods assistance to enable communities to recover from disaster.
+In the face of armed conflict or natural disaster, those most vulnerable are often forced to sell off their limited wealth—including livestock, seeds and household goods—to purchase necessities required for survival, such as food, medicine and clothing, or to pay for school fees and other essential services.

-Because of this, livelihood protection, restoration and promotion is central to International Medical Corps’ mission of supporting a swift recovery from disaster and strengthening local capacity to soften the impact of future shocks and recover from them.
-We provide assistance that includes expanded temporary income-earning opportunities.
-To do this, we focus on rebuilding, expanding and diversifying the centers of wealth that communities draw on for their livelihoods.
+Because of this, protecting and promoting livelihoods is central to our mission to support swift recoveries from disaster and to strengthen local capacities to survive future shocks.
+We help expand temporary income-earning opportunities—focusing, for example, on rebuilding, strengthening and diversifying the centers of wealth that communities draw upon for their livelihoods.

-International Medical Corps is implementing the Gender-based Violence (GBV) component of the Humanitarian Assistance for Resilience in South Sudan (HARISS) project.
-As part of the GBV prevention activities, we provide survivors the assistance they need to engage in livelihood activities to improve income.
-International Medical Corps’ livelihood pathway has found increased incomes among women beneficiaries contributes to an enhanced sense of self-worth as well as the ability to contribute to the household upkeep.
+We implement the gender-based violence (GBV) component of the Humanitarian Assistance for Resilience in South Sudan (HARISS) project.
+As part of this, we provide survivors with the assistance they need to improve their income, a pathway that we find contributes to an enhanced sense of self-worth as well as the ability to contribute to upkeep of the household.
 This added confidence reduces the vulnerability of women to gender-related violence.
-We have provided about 600 women with the training and resources needed, including micro-grants, to establish small businesses in the UN administered Protection of Civilian (PoC) sites at Akobo, Malakal and Wau.
+We have provided about 1,780 women with the training and resources needed, including micro-grants, to establish small businesses in eight of the UN administered protection of civilian (PoC) sites in the country.

-As part of its psychosocial support to women survivors of Gender-Based Violence (GBV), International Medical Corps provides livelihoods support to enable beneficiaries to engage in the making of traditional hats, crotchety and hats.
+As part of our psychosocial support to women survivors of GBV, we provide livelihoods support to enable beneficiaries to engage in the making of traditional goods.
 This has contributed to improving incomes and enabled beneficiaries to access some needed household products.

-By 2050, the world will need to increase agricultural production by at least 60 percent to feed a projected 9 billion people in the world.
+By 2050, the world will need to increase agricultural production by at least 60% to feed a projected 9 billion people in the world.